Can cats eat shrimp? Shrimp is a safe and healthy protein source for cats.

 Cats and Shrimp

-Cats are famous for loving fish – and if you have a cat, you have probably fed him a can of tuna or sardines from time to time.
+Cats are famous for loving fish.
+So, if you have a cat, you have probably fed him a can of tuna or sardines from time to time.

 But if you’re trying to experiment with new foods for your cat, you may have asked yourself – can cats eat shrimp?